hahazim1992/currency-dashboard/README.md

 - ❌ Implement E2E tests using Cypress or Protractor to cover key user interactions.
 - 🗯️: not implemented yet
 #
-- ✅ | ❌ (partially) Include a basic CI/CD pipeline script to lint, test, build, and deploy the application to a staging environment.
+- ✅ (partially) Include a basic CI/CD pipeline script to lint, test, build, and deploy the application to a staging environment.
-- 🗯️: implement CI job for lint and unit test. everytime PR/MR, merged, or push directly to main will trigger the pipeline/action
+- 🗯️: CICD implemented, includes CI job for lint, unit test and build
 #
 - ✅ Provide a README.md file with setup instructions, architecture decisions, and usage details.